ZoeHancox/explainable_TGCNN/README.md

 ## ABOUT

-This code produces explainable graphs using the 3D CNN layers from the [TG-CNN model](https://dl.acm.org/doi/10.1007/978-3-031-16564-1_34) trained to predict hip replacement risk 5 years in advance.
+This code produces explainable graphs using the 3D CNN layers from the [TGCNN model](https://dl.acm.org/doi/10.1007/978-3-031-16564-1_34) trained to predict hip replacement risk 5 years in advance.
 These graphs show which edges or timesteps are the most influential to model prediction.

+The TGCNN model was trained using the following hyperparameters:

+* Learning rate: 0.0001
+* Number of filters: 32
+* Filter size: 6
+* Number of LSTM hidden cells: 128
+* $\ell_1$ and $\ell_2$ regularisation parameter: 0.0005
+* FCL size: 128
+* Dropout rate: 0.6
+* Graph $\ell_G$ regularisation strength: 10

-In this repository we provide 4 main methodologies (with summary statistic variations):
+In this repository we provide 4 main methodologies (with summary statistic variations) for the trained TGCNN model:

 * original-Grad-CAM for TGCNN Graphs
 * abs-Grad-CAM for TGCNN Graphs